-Because of foreign ownership restriction on internet content and other value-added telecommunication services in China, we operate our goto211.com and TMOOC.cn websites through our consolidated VIE, Beijing Tarena.
+Because of foreign ownership restriction on internet content and other value-added telecommunication services in China, we operate our TMOOC.cn, 61it.cn and goto211.com websites through the VIE, Beijing Tarena.
 Beijing Tarena is 70% owned by Mr. Shaoyun Han, our founder and chairman, and 30% owned by Mr. Jianguang Li, our independent director.
 Mr. Han and Mr. Li are both PRC citizens.
 We entered into a series of contractual arrangements with Beijing Tarena and its shareholders, which enable us to:

-- exercise effective financial control over Beijing Tarena; - receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of Beijing Tarena; and - have an exclusive option to purchase all or part of the equity interests in Beijing Tarena when and to the extent permitted by PRC law.
+- exercise effective financial control over Beijing Tarena; - receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of Beijing Tarena: and - have an exclusive option to purchase all or part of the equity interests in Beijing Tarena when and to the extent permitted by PRC law.